top of page

 Meet Melissa

 Welcome.
-Years ago, I decided to pursue a degree in Mental Health Counseling to integrate my love of academics and desire to support people in their tender and challenging seasons of life.
-My own experience with counseling has been transformative in helping me navigate chronic illness and emotional struggle.
+Years ago, I decided to pursue a degree in Mental Health Counseling to integrate my love of academics and desire to support people through some of life’s most vulnerable and meaningful seasons.
+I work with adults of all backgrounds, with a specialty in supporting people living with chronic illness.

 Experience